 It comes to you from Padella‘s Jordan Frieda and Tim Siadatan.
 But here as well as finding some of the freshest pasta available, you’ll also score meat and fish cooked simply over burning coals.

 Details: 300-302 St Paul’s Road, N1 2LH | Book here

 Your ultimate saviour in that otherwise very residential pocket of land between King’s Cross and Angel: an eccentric, friendly and delicious restaurant dedicated to serving you the very best in Georgian food and wine, with vintage travel posters and lighting that seems almost scientifically designed to make you look your best.

-Nose to tail dining meets rock’n’roll thanks to Lee Tiernan – former head chef at St John Bread & Wine – who knocks up haute kebabs and lamb offal flatbreads to the thrashing beat of heavy-metal.
+Nose to tail dining meets rock’n’roll at ex St John chef Lee Tiernan’s Islington restaurant.
+Bag yourself a reservation (increasingly hard to come by) and you can feast on tasting menus of haute kebabs and lamb offal flatbreads to the thrashing sound of heavy-metal.

 It’s a relaxed, café-style space in Highbury, serving up authentic X’ian street food – pork & vegetable dumplings, and thick belts of biang biang noodles – all of which you can wash down with absolutely any tipple of choice, thanks to its convenient BYOB policy.

 Details: 117 Benwell Road, London, Highbury , N7 7BW | Walk-ins only

 It’s a new fresh pasta joint from ex-Bancone and Tavolino chef Louis Korovilas.
 Step inside and a whole host of impossibly friendly staff will guide you through a menu of Sicilian small plates, fresh pasta and Italian sweets.
 Ideally after you’ve worked your way to the bottom of one of their house-made seasonal spritzes.